jangler/faunatone/docs/commands.md

 range 1 to 128.
 Also sets bank MSB and LSB in GS and XG modes.

 **Tempo change...** - Insert a tempo change meta-event.
 Tempos are specified in beats per minute.
 The default is 120.
+Tempos can also be specified as ratios, in which case they multiply the previous tempo.

 **Controller change...** - Insert a control change event for the current controller (set by **Status -> Set controller...**), value range 0 to 127.
 Most